AUR

 Bullish

-• Strong Balance Sheet Liquidity: The company has a robust current ratio of 11.86 and a low debt-to-equity ratio of 0.073, providing significant financial flexibility to fund its cash-intensive development phase without immediate solvency concerns.
+• Strong Balance Sheet & Liquidity: The company has a robust current ratio of 11.86 and a low debt-to-equity ratio of 0.073, providing ample liquidity to fund its cash burn without immediate solvency risk.
+This financial fortress is essential for a pre-profitability company with a TTM free cash flow of -$612 million.

 Bearish